 D. Administrative authority.
-Notwithstanding the above, the City Administrator or his or her designee is delegated the full and complete authority to sell City real property in any of the following eircumstances:
+Notwithstanding the above, the City Administrator or his or her designee is delegated the full and complete authority to sell City real property in any of the following circumstances:

-- 1. The sale is required by an agency of the state or federal government; - 2.
-The real property is undeveloped and less than 5,000 square feet in land area; - 3.
-The real property has a fair market value of \$100,000 or less; or - 4.
-The real property was formerly owned by the Redevelopment Agency of the City of Oakland (the "Redevelopment Agency") or the Oakland Redevelopment
+1. The sale is required by an agency of the state or federal government;

-Successor Agency ("ORSA"), and the Redevelopment Agency or ORSA governing body delegated the authority to sell the real property to the administrative staff of the respective agency by resolution.
+- 2. The real property has a fair market value of \$50,000 or less; or - 3.
+The real property was formerly owned by the Redevelopment Agency of the City of Oakland (the "Redevelopment Agency") or the Oakland Redevelopment Successor Agency ("ORSA"), and the Redevelopment Agency or ORSA governing body delegated the authority to sell the real property to the administrative staff of the respective agency by resolution.